-- Melt the butter in the microwave or on the stove top.
+- Melt the butter in the microwave or on the stove top.¾ cup butter

-- In a stand mixer with a paddle attachment mix together the melted butter and 3 cups powdered sugar.
+- In a stand mixer with a paddle attachment mix together the melted butter and 3 cups of the powdered sugar.
 Add the peanut butter and continue mixing until it is smooth.
 Add in the milk and vanilla.3 ¾ cup powdered sugar, 1 cup creamy peanut butter, 1 tablespoon milk, 1 tablespoon vanilla extract

 - Mix in enough of the remaining powdered sugar (add ¼ cup a time) so the dough becomes firm and a little crumbly (almost like playdough). see photo:

 - Roll the mixture into ½-1 inch balls (this dough is very sweet so I like them on the smaller side).
 Put them on a baking sheet lined with wax paper.
 Pop them in the fridge and chill for 1 hour.